ak-ashish14/docs.getcloudify.org/content/manager/execute-workflow.md

 {{< /gsHighlight >}}

-## Executing a Workflow via the Web UI
+## Executing a Workflow via the Cloudify Web UI

-1. Navigate to the relevant `Deployment`.
+1. Navigate to the relevant deployment on the Deployments widget.
    ![workflows1]({{< img "ui/ui-workflows1.png" >}})

-2. Select the required `Workflow` from the dropdown.
+2. Select the required workflow from the dropdown adjacent to the relevant deployment.
-   Note that, until a workflow is selected, the **run execution** button is disabled.<br>
    ![workflows2]({{< img "ui/ui-workflows2.png" >}})

-3. Click **run execution** to start the workflow execution.
+3. Enter the required values and click **Execute** to start the workflow execution.
+   You must supply the `node_instance_id` value.
    ![workflows3]({{< img "ui/ui-workflows3.png" >}})<br>
    After **run execution** is clicked, the progress spinner is displayed.
 You can cancel the execution by clicking the **X** button.<br>
    ![workflows4]({{< img "ui/ui-workflows4.png" >}})